Platinumt3chnology/visual-recognition./recognize-text.md

 ---

-**Beta:** The Text model is a private beta feature, and you must have permission from {{site.data.keyword.IBM_notm}} to make calls to the model.
+The Text model is a private beta feature, and you must have permission from {{site.data.keyword.IBM_notm}} to make calls to the model.
 For more information about beta features, see [Release notes](/docs/services/visual-recognition/release-notes.html#beta).
+{: important}

 [Go](/docs/services/visual-recognition/index.html) to the generally available docs.